 Most California employers also place a limit of how much vacation time you can earn during a pay period.
 California law prohibits employers from taking away earned vacation time as a form of punishing the employee.

 While employers can change company policy to make employees ineligible for vacation time, they cannot take away vacation time that you have already earned or accrued.
-If your employer is in violation of the law, you might be able to get compensation from an unpaid wage settlement.
+If your employer is in violation of the law, you might be able to get compensation in an unpaid wage settlement.

 Can My Employer Determine How Much Vacation Time I Accrue?